Williamwills/pdsnd_github/README.md

 ### Description
-prompts user to hover around bikeshare data, a company that that let out bicycles. it enable user input to filter through data for 3  cities (Chicago, New York City and Washington), trips details, customer details and return descriptive statistics
+prompts user to hover around bikeshare data, a company that that let out bicycles. it enable user input to filter through data for 3  cities (Chicago, New York City and Washington), trips details, customer details and return descriptive statistics on trips, stations and users.

 ### Files used
 bikeshare.py